cksystemsteaching/selfie/README.md

 ...
 ```

-As before, selfie printing its synopsis on `mipster` instance *OS* took around 60k RISC-U instructions and less than 1MB memory.
-But then check this out.
-Mipster instance *HW* took around 150 million (!)
+As before, selfie printing its synopsis on `mipster` instance *OS* took around 55k RISC-U instructions and less than 1MB memory.
+In fact, if you pay close attention, you may notice that it took a few hundred more instructions than before.
+The reason is that the synopsis printed by selfie contains one more `>` character than before, that is, `>> selfie.m ...` rather than `> selfie.m ...`.
+It takes a few hundred instructions to print that additional character.
+But why is there one more `>` character?

+> Boot level

+Well, the number of `>` characters indicate the *boot level* on which the code runs.
+Here, `mipster` instance *HW* runs on boot level 0, `mipster` instance *OS* runs on boot level 1, and selfie printing its synopsis runs on boot level 2.
+In short, the boot level increases by 1 with each `mipster` instance.
+Console output generated by boot levels higher than `0` are shown by a sequence of greater-than `>` characters, making it easier to understand the output.
+Hence console output generated by boot levels `1` and `2` is prefixed by `>` and `>>`, respectively.

+Alright, but then check this out.
+The `mipster` instance *HW* took around 140 million (!)
 RISC-U instructions and around 2MB memory to run *OS*.
 This means that, on average, *HW* executed around 2.5k instructions just so that *OS* executes a single instruction.
 In other words, `mipster` takes, at least on this workload, on average around 2.5k RISC-U instructions to implement a single RISC-U instruction, and around 2MB of memory in addition for the whole run.
-Have you noticed how slow the synopsis is actually printed on your console?
+Have you noticed that the synopsis is actually printed a bit slower on your console?
 That is because execution is slowed down by a factor of 2.5k.

 What if we stack even more `mipster` instances onto each other just to see what happens?
 On my laptop, I ran three `mipster` instances, calling the third `mipster` instance *VMM*, assuming that *VMM* runs in between `mipster` instances *HW* and *OS*, and allocating 5MB rather than 3MB of physical memory to *HW*: